Kurohyou-Studios/k-scaffold/README.md

 <!-- CONTACT -->

 ## Changelog
+v2.0.2
+- Fix an error in the translation list order generation

 v2.0.1
 - Fixed an error in the addFunc handling that caused a crash when improperly defined.